holoviz/holonote/README.md

 update these annotation regions as well as their associated domain-specific data.

-2. `RegionEditors`: These tools are designed to let you interactively manipulate and edit the visual regions themselves.
-These regions are in fact HoloViews elements which means you can use region editors as generic editors of the corresponding HoloViews elements.
+2. `Editors`: These tools are designed to let you interactively manipulate and edit the visual regions themselves.
+These regions are in fact HoloViews elements which means you can use these editors as generic edit tools for the corresponding HoloViews elements.

 By default, annotators automatically persist any annotations you create to a local SQLite database file.
 This is a very convenient way to get